 If bonds are sold on a negotiated basis, the negotiations of terms and conditions shall include, but not be limited to, prices, interest rates, underwriting or remarketing fees, and underwriting spreads.
-The District, with the assistance of its Financial Advisor, shall evaluate the terms offered by the underwriting team.
+The District, with the assistance of its Financial Advisor, shall evaluate the terms offered by the underwriter(s).
 Guidelines with respect to price, interest rates, fees, and underwriting spreads shall be based on prevailing terms and conditions in the marketplace for comparable issuers.

 If more than one underwriter is included in the negotiated sale of debt, the District shall establish appropriate levels of liability, participation and priority of orders.
-Such levels shall be based upon District policy with regards to the underwriting responsibility among the team members, the desired allocation of total fees, and the desired distribution of bonds.
+Such levels shall be based upon District policy with regards to the underwriting responsibility among the team members (District Staff and Counsel, Financial Advisor and Bond and Disclosure Counsel), the desired allocation of total fees, and the desired distribution of bonds.
 Guidelines for establishing liability, participation, and priority of orders shall be based on prevailing terms and conditions in the marketplace for comparable issuers.